toolleeo/cli-apps/README.md

 ## <a name="monitor"></a>System monitoring

+Applications to display the usage of system resources: network, memory, power, etc..

 * [Batfetch](https://github.com/ashish-kus/batfetch) - A command-line tool that displays detailed information about the battery of your device in a clean and organized way.
 * [dmidecode](https://www.nongnu.org/dmidecode/) - System information utility.
 * [dysk](https://dystroy.org/dysk) - A thing to get information on your mounted disks